GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

     a) Unzip the install archive.

-    b) As of the current release, the collection scripts require a user with the SYSADMIN privilege.
+    b) An existing user may be used or one can be created using the scripts as shown below.
+SYSADMIN is not required although a user with that privilege may be used.

         An existing user may be used or one can be created using the scripts as shown below:

         In the master database: